-- A financial instrument that is not credit-impaired on initial recognition is classified in 'Stage 1' and has its credit risk continuously monitored by the bank. - If a significant increase in credit risk ('SICR') since initial recognition is identified, the financial instrument is moved to 'Stage 2' but is not yet deemed to be credit-impaired. - If the financial instrument is credit-impaired, the financial instrument is then moved to 'Stage 3'. - Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
-Instruments in Stages 2 or 3 have their ECL m sed on expected credit losses on a lifetime basis. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward looking information. - Purchased or originated credit-impaired financial assets are those financial assets that are credit impaired on initial recognition.
+- Financial instruments in Stage 1 have their ECL measured at an amount equal to the portion of lifetime expected credit losses that result from default events possible within the next 12 months.
+Instruments in Stages 2 or 3 have their ECL measured based on expected credit losses on a lifetime basis. - A pervasive concept in measuring ECL in accordance with IFRS 9 is that it should consider forward looking information. - Purchased or originated credit-impaired financial assets are those financial assets that are credit impaired on initial recognition.
 Their ECL is always measured on a lifetime basis (Stage 3).